-- If the IRB approves the use of the "short form method of consent."
-In this situation the witness signature only attests to the fact that the information was explained in the subject's native language and the subject/family had opportunities to ask questions.
-For further details about the short form method, see the IRB policy: Informed Consent with Non-English Speakers. - When the subject cannot read, and the consent document must be read to them. - When communication impairments limit a subject's ability to unambiguously register consent.
-In such cases, it is important that there be an independent observer of the communication. - When given the nature of the research and the anticipated condition of a subject, the IRB is concerned that questions may arise as to whether consent/assent is being given knowingly and voluntarily.
+- If the IRB approves the use of the short form method of consent.
+In this situation the witness signature only attests to the fact that the information was explained in the subject's native language and the subject/family had opportunities to ask questions - 2.
+When the subject cannot read, and the consent document must be read to them.
+When communication impairments limit a subject's ability to unambiguously register consent.
+In such cases, it is important that there be an independent observer of the communication. - 3.
+When given the nature of the research and the anticipated condition of a subject, the IRB is concerned that questions may arise as to whether consent/assent is being given knowingly and voluntarily.
 In these situations, verification of the consent may help to protect subjects, who may be temporarily sick or too upset to provide meaningful consent/assent under the anticipated circumstances.